-Simply stated, there is a large and growing segment of the population on the political right that has increasingly opted to seal itself in what amounts to an alternate universe, and never have any more than superficial commerce with reality.
+Of all the political problems that plague the United States, there is one that is potentially more serious than the combination of all the others, one with which I've been gravely concerned and about which I've written for a good many years.
+Simply stated, there is a large and growing segment of the population on the political right that has increasingly opted to seal itself in what amounts to an alternate universe and never have any more than superficial commerce with reality.
 They exist, more and more, in a bubble of their own puerile political fantasies.
 I call them the Bubble People.

-There have, obviously, always been people who would, for one reason or another, behave in this manner, and they’ve always existed across all segments of the political spectrum (today, for example, we see some simple souls on the left who suggest George Bush Jr. was responsible for the Sept.
-11th attacks).
-The difference is that such people have always been a very small portion of the population, and have always been regarded as the fringe nuts they were.
-Today’s conservative Bubble People are just as nutty as any of the Bubble People of the past, but they’re a HUGE segment of the population, to the degree that they’ve more-or-less managed to go mainstream.
+Obviously, there have always been people who would, for one reason or another, behave in this manner and they’ve always existed across the full range of the political spectrum.
+Today, for example, we see some simple souls on the left who, in alliance with like-minded people on the far right, suggest George Bush Jr. was responsible for the Sept.
+11th attacks.
+Such people have usually been a relatively small portion of the population and have rightly been regarded as the fringe nuts they are.
+Today’s conservative Bubble People are just as nutty as any of the Bubble People of the past but they’re now a huge segment of the population, to the degree that they’ve more-or-less managed to go mainstream.

-These Bubble People are, in part, an outgrowth of our drone culture, but they’re primarily a side-effect of a massive, well-funded effort, operating within that culture for decades, to create a reliable constituency for the right.
-Millions of dollars have gone into constructing the bubble, which includes right-wing radio, the Fox News Channel, a huge network of think-tanks, publications, internet sites, and so on, and a great deal of time and effort has been spent conditioning the Bubble People to believe only the voices forever echoing within the bubble, primarily those of the American conservative elite.
+These Bubble People are, in part, an outgrowth of our drone culture but they’re primarily a side-effect of a massive, well-funded effort, operating within that culture for decades, to create a reliable constituency for the right.
+Millions of dollars have gone into constructing the bubble, which includes right-wing radio, the Fox News Channel, a huge network of think-tanks, publications, internet sites and so on, and a great deal of time and effort has been spent conditioning the Bubble People to believe only the voices forever echoing within the bubble, primarily those of the American conservative elite.
 Those voices are the source of The Truth.
-Anything outside those voices is to be distrusted, and anything sourced to any other political view is to be dismissed outright, without regard to any fact other than their political orientation.
+Anything outside those voices is to be distrusted and anything sourced to someone of any other political orientation is to be dismissed outright, without regard to any fact other than their political orientation.

-When you see the current waves of drones who are turning up, on command, at the townhall meetings about health care across the country, you’re seeing the Bubble People.
-They’ve been told, by the conservative elite, that they should be terrified of health care reform, and that elite has used, as a rallying point, the idea that the health-care proposal includes “death panels,” bureaucrats who will be empowered to decide to pull the plug on the elderly and the infirm.
+When you see the current waves of drones who are turning up, on command, at the congressional townhall meetings about health care across the country, you’re seeing the Bubble People.
+They’ve been told by the conservative elite that they should be terrified of health care reform and that elite has used, as a rallying cry, the idea that the health-care proposal includes “death panels,” bureaucrats who will be empowered to decide to pull the plug on the elderly and the infirm.

-If a reasonable person heard such a thing, his instinct would immediately be to dismiss it as almost certain balderdash, even if he knew nothing more of it.
-The concept of "reasonable" doesn't exist in the bubble, though.
+If a reasonable person heard such a thing, his instinct would immediately be to dismiss it as balderdash, even if he knew nothing more of it.
+The concept of "reasonable" doesn't exist in the bubble though.
 It's absurd to have to point out that no such provision exists in the bill.
 It isn’t in it.
 It has never been in it.
-No one, in fact, has ever even suggested it.
-Not once.
+No one has ever even suggested such a thing, not once.
 Nor would they.
-But hundreds of people turn up, on command, at these townhall meetings to scream, cry, rant, threaten, and employ violence in order to shut down any discussion of the matter, based on their contention that the socialist in the White House wants to pull the plug on granny.
+But hundreds of people turn up, on command, at these townhall meetings to scream, cry, rant, threaten, and employ violence in order to shut down any discussion of healthcare reform based on their heartfelt--and entirely manufactured--belief that the socialist in the White House wants to pull the plug on granny.
 In a rare bout of responsible journalism, the corporate press has reported, umpteen times, that no such provision exists.
-These rent-a-mobs have remained completely impervious to this.
-They’re being told by the conservative elite--the only voices allowed in their bubble--that it does, and, to them, that’s The Truth.
+These screaming mobs have remained completely impervious to this.
+They’re being told by the conservative elite--the only voices allowed in their bubble--that it does and to them, that’s The Truth.
 Reality never penetrates.[1]

-That they would so passionately believe their political opponents would craft such a grisly provision and never even question it says everything about what they've been conditioned, within the bubble, to think of those with different points of view.[2]
+That they would so passionately believe and never question the notion that their political opponents would craft such a grisly provision says everything about what they've been conditioned, within the bubble, to think of those with different points of view.[2]

-And when one sees the signs and banners, waved by demonstrators at these events, that say things like “Keep your grubby government hands off my Medicare,” it becomes obvious something has gone terribly wrong.
+When one sees the signs and banners waved by demonstrators at these events that say things like “Keep your grubby government hands off my Medicare,” it becomes obvious something has gone terribly wrong.

-Because of the data available, I like to use, as a stock example of the trouble with the Bubblers, the 2004 presidential election.
+I like to use the 2004 presidential election as a stock example of the trouble with the Bubblers.
 Consider these facts about that election, courtesy of the University of Maryland:

 “…72% of Bush supporters continue to believe that Iraq had actual WMD (47%) or a major program for developing them (25%).
 Fifty-six percent assume that most experts believe Iraq had actual WMD and 57% also assume, incorrectly, that [Bush weapons inspector Charles] Duelfer concluded Iraq had at least a major WMD program.”